ryprice/listlab-api-js/README.md

 # ququmber-api-js
-JavaScript client library for all Ququmber REST endpoints and Ququmber data models.
+JavaScript client library for all ListLab REST endpoints and ListLab data models.

 Sample usage to create a task and list:
 ```javascript